 The University does not offer fields of study with similarly defined learning outcomes assigned to the same discipline.
-Studies in the field of veterinary medicine are conducted based on the educational standard preparing students to practice the profession of a veterinary surgeon defined by the Regulation of the Minister of Science and Higher Education of 29 September 2011 on education standards for the fields of veterinary and architecture taking into account the Resolution of the Senate of the University of Life Sciences in Lublin No. 13/2019-2020 on guidelines for the preparation and improvement of the curriculum of higher studies at the University of Life Sciences in Lublin and the Resolution of the Senate of the University of Life Sciences in Lublin No. 59/2020-2021.
+Studies in the field of veterinary medicine are conducted based on the educational standard preparing students to practice the profession of a veterinary surgeon defined by the Regulation of the Minister of Science and Higher Education of 17 July 2019, taking into account the Resolution of the Senate of the University of Life Sciences in Lublin No. 13/2019-2020 on guidelines for the preparation and improvement of the curriculum of higher studies at the University of Life Sciences in Lublin.